-- Subsidy Determination Method: Each partner is required to write clear policies and procedures for how subsidy amount and duration will be determined.
-These policies must be applied to all participants in that partner's program. - Service Requirements: Home Forward makes these funds available to target populations in partnership with one or more partners who are experts in providing the supports families may need to remain stably housed and move towards a stable, permanent housing situation.
+Subsidy Determination Method: Each partner is required to write clear policies and procedures for how subsidy amount and duration will be determined.
+These policies must be applied to all participants in that partner's program.

+Service Requirements: Home Forward makes these funds available to target populations in partnership with one or more partners who are experts in providing the supports families may need to remain stably housed and move towards a stable, permanent housing situation.
 Therefore, partner agencies are required to make services available to all families accessing Program Based Assistance.
 Partner agencies will also have the discretion to discontinue rental assistance to households who violate their program policies or fail to engage in services after repeated attempts at engagement.

 We are not anticipating any changes to this activity.
 We broadened eligibility for participation in this activity to allow Home Forward to provide assistance that addresses disparities revealed in recent Point in Time counts or other surveys of homelessness and housing insecurity.
 Adjusted expected metrics are included below.
 We are not anticipating any structural changes to this activity.
-However, benchmarks are decreased; the disparity between perunit Housing Coice Voucher funding and expenses means Home Forward has reduced the ability to fund program based assistance.
+However, benchmarks are decreased; the disparity between per-unit Housing Coice Voucher funding and expenses means Home Forward has reduced the ability to fund program based assistance.

-Metric Baseline Benchmark Final Projected Outcome Agency cost savings (Standard Metric: CE#1) Total cost of task FY2020: \$198,000 FY2023FY2024: \$75,000 \$75,000 annually Staff time savings (Standard Metric: CE#2) Total time to complete the task FY2020: 25 hours FY2023FY2024: 0 hours 0 hours annually Decrease in error rate of task c execution (Standard Metric :: CE#3) Average error rate in completing task FY2020: 0% FY2023FY2024: 0% Maintain 0% Increase in resources leverage ged (Standard Metric: CE#4) Amount of funds leveraged FY2019: \$198,000 FY2023FY2024: \$75,000 No more than \$123,000/year Additional units of housing m ade available (Standard Me tric: HC#1) Number of new housing units made available for households at or below 80% AMI FY2019: 0 units FY2023FY2024: 25 units 25 units Increase in resident mobility Increase in resident mobility (Standard Metric: HC#5) Number of households able to move to a better unit and/or neighborhood of opportunity FY2019: 0 households FY2023FY2024: 47 households 47 households Households Assisted by Serv vices that Increase Housing Choice (Standard Metric: HC # (7)
+Metric Baseline Benchmark Final Projected Outcome Agency cost savings (Standard Metric: CE#1) Total cost of task FY2020: \$198,000 FY2023FY2024: \$75,000 \$75,000 annually Staff time savings (Standa rd Metric: CE#2) Total time to complete the task FY2020: 25 hours FY2023FY2024: 0 hours 0 hours annually Decrease in error rate of ta sk execution (Standard Me etric: CE#3) Average error rate in completing task FY2020: 0% FY2023FY2024: 0% Maintain 0% Increase in resources lever Increase in resources leveraged (Standard Metric: CE#4) Amount of funds leveraged FY2019: \$198,000 FY2023FY2024: \$75,000 No more than \$123,000/year Additional units of housing made available (Standard l Metric: HC#1) Number of new housing units made available for households at or below 80% AMI FY2019: 0 units FY2023FY2024: 25 units 25 units Increase in resident mobility (Standard Metric: HC#5) Number of households able to move to a better unit and/or neighborhood of opportunity FY2019: 0 households FY2023FY2024: 47 households 47 households Households Assisted by Services that Increase Housing Choice (Standard Metric: HC #7)